 I kicked off this project by identifying who the existing, potential, and most ideal target audience was for R&W's Auto Detailing.
 The company was on a tight deadline, so taking the lean ux approach was critical.
 I conducted 25+ interviews with various groups of people in a short amount of time.
 Here is some of the information I've gathered:

-• Users were primarily based in Columbus, OH.
+• Users were primarily locals.

 • Exploited a lack of clientele in neighboring cities.

 • Majority of customers found the business via Facebook.

 • Majority of people are unfamiliar with the idea of mobile auto detailing.

 Testing with clients.